 Become a Volunteer

-To become a volunteer, pick up an Volunteer Intake Form at any of our locations, or fill out the online form and one of our staff will contact you for an introduction.
+To become a volunteer, pick up a Volunteer Intake Form at any of our locations, or complete the Volunteer Application and our staff will contact you for an introduction.

 Please take a look at our current volunteer opportunities we offer here at the Senior Center Network.
 Can you help?
 Your commitment could be whatever you have to give.
 We take your strengths and match them with our needs.

 Bingo Caller/Assistant: call BINGO numbers and verify winners, set up BINGO cards, sell raffle tickets, put BINGO items away.

 Building Campaign - a "Friends of the Senior Center" group is currently working with staff to build a new Senior Center.
 We need all the help we can get - your time, talents and resources!

 Grounds/Garden - plant and water flowers, pick up sticks, plant and maintain community garden.